descender76/cpp_proposals/function_ref/make_function_ref_more_functional.md

 </table>

 Current `function_ref` implementations store a reference to the member function pointer as the state inside `function_ref`.
 A trampoline function is required regardless.
 However the user `expected` behavior is for `function_ref` referenced state to be unused/`nullptr`, as `ALL` of the arguments has to be forwarded since `NONE` are being type erased.
 As such dangling is `NEVER` expected and yet the current `function_ref` [proposal/implementation] does.
 Similarly, this use case suffers, just as the previous two did, with respect to ease of of use, efficiency and safety due to the superfluous lambda/functor and two step initialization.
+Further if the size of `function_ref` is increased beyond 2 pointers to just make the original proposal work for member function pointers, when it is not needed since only a reference to state and a pointer to a trampoline function is needed, then all use cases are pessimistically increased in size.

 |                         | easier to use | more efficient | safer to use |
 |-------------------------|---------------|----------------|--------------|